fusionpbx/fusionpbx-docs/source/features/features.rst

 For a particular extension or any extension that is currently ringing.

-Call Queuing
+`Queues`
 --------------

-Load calls into queues so they can be answered in the order they came into the queue. (see `Queues`_)
+Load calls into queues so they can be answered in the order they came into the queue.

 Call Recordings
 -----------------